 This post contains affiliate links

-First of all – check out my revision post, it will help you get organised before you start and that way you’ll have all of your stationery on point by day one!
+First of all – check out my post all about how to revise properly, it will help you get organised before you start and that way you’ll have all of your stationery on point by day one!
 Also, have a look at this post if you want to hear about what university has taught me so far!

 Get yourself something nice but also something cheap.
 You never know what the washing machines will be like and whether or not your bedding will return to you fit for a barbie doll rather than a human.
 I buy most of my bedding from Asda as it’s great quality, the designs are lovely and it’s very affordable.
 It also means you get to personalise your room a little bit!
 Sometimes, bedding can be reversible and these are the best to buy in my opinion, as you get two for the price of one!